Skip to main content

 No worries if you’re too busy — we understand!

-Pro tip: Add “No worries if you’re too busy” at the end.
-This reduces pressure and actually increases response rates because customers feel respected.
+Ending with “No worries if you’re too busy” reduces pressure and often increases response rates.

 Best Practices